cefolger/needsmoredojo/README.md

 ![ScreenShot](https://raw.github.com/cefolger/needsmoredojo/dev/screenshots/docs/unusedimportexception.png)

+Finally, in IntelliJ IDEA you can also run this as an inspection in batch mode on your entire project or a subset.
+To do this, use Analyze ->
+Run Inspection By Name -> Check for unused imports.

 ##### Rename Refactoring

 In versions 0.5 and later, renaming a module is now supported.
 When you rename a module, Needs More Dojo will scan